-The most comprehensive and informative treaties on the rapture of the Christian Church and the physical resurrection of believers, who have died in Christ is found in this fiftieth chapter of Corinthians.
+The most comprehensive and informative treaties on the Rapture of the Christian Church and the physical resurrection of believers who have died in Christ, is found in this fifteenth chapter of Corinthians.

-Paul found it necessary to confirm the certainty of our bodily resurrection and refute sceptics who refuse to believe in a physical resurrection.
-He detailed Christ's own glorious resurrection from the dead and meticulously described what will take place when the dead in Christ rise from their grave at the return of the Jesus Christ for His Church.
+Paul found it necessary to confirm the certainty of our bodily resurrection, and refute sceptics who refuse to believe in a physical resurrection.
+He detailed Christ's own glorious Resurrection from the dead, and meticulously described what will take place when the dead in Christ rise from their graves at the return of the Jesus Christ in the clouds, for His Church.

-We discover that the foundational laws of God's universe, where the spiritual follow the natural, is maintained at the resurrection of the dead.
-Just as a physical being comes before a spiritual being, and a natural birth must precede a spiritual birth, so our bodily resurrection must take place before our spiritual resurrection.
+We discover that the foundational laws of God's universe, where the spiritual follow the natural, are maintained at the resurrection of the dead.
+Just as a physical being comes before a spiritual being and a natural birth must precede a spiritual birth, so our bodily resurrection must take place before our spiritual resurrection.

-We have been told exactly what to expect when this Church age closes, and we reach that moment when Christians will go to be with the Lord.
-God had designated, that those in their graves will be raise into life-immortal first, and immediately thereafter the living saints will also be changed into eternal beings - and together, both living and resurrected saints will be raptured into the heavens.. together.
-Paul describes this progression of events as a "mystery", and indeed it is wonderful.
+We have been told exactly what to expect when this Church age closes and we reach that moment when Christians will go to be with the Lord.
+God has designated that those in their graves will be raised into life-immortal first, and immediately thereafter, the living saints will also be changed into eternal beings - and both living and resurrected saints will be raptured into the heavens together.
+Paul describes this progression of events as a 'mystery' and indeed, it is wonderful.

 Heavenly Father, thank You for Your wonderful plan of redemption.
-Thank You that by faith in Christ I am part of that new creation, who will be changed in a moment - in the twinkling of an eye, when the last trump of God wakes the dead in Christ and we are all clothed with incorruptible bodies.
-Thank You that Jesus is the First-fruit from the dead and because He lives – we too shall live.
-Thank You that by His sacrificial death and glorious resurrection death is swallowed up in victory.
-Thanks be to God, Who always gives us resurrected victory, through Jesus Christ our Lord, AMEN.
+Thank You that by faith in Christ, I am part of that new creation who will be changed in a moment, in the twinkling of an eye, when the last trump of God wakes the dead in Christ and we are all clothed with incorruptible bodies.
+Thank You that Jesus is the First-fruit from the dead and because He lives, we too shall live.
+Thank You that by His sacrificial death and glorious Resurrection, death is swallowed up in victory.
+Thanks be to God Who always gives us resurrected victory, through Jesus Christ our Lord.
+Maranatha!
+Come, Lord Jesus!
+AMEN.